 The importance of joining up care for people at a local level in the six local areas of Bradford District and Craven; Calderdale, Harrogate, Kirklees, Leeds and Wakefield is at the heart of local and West Yorkshire and Harrogate plans.
 All decisions on services are made as locally and as close to people as possible.
 To achieve this local health and care system requires democratic accountability and the eight councils involved in the Partnership (Bradford, Calderdale, Craven, Harrogate, Kirklees, Leeds, North Yorkshire and Wakefield) are equal partners around the top table.

-The Board will be an important group for the West Yorkshire and Harrogate Health and Care Partnership, bringing in elected members, non-executives, and lay members into the decision making process.
+The Board is an important group for the West Yorkshire and Harrogate Health and Care Partnership, bringing in elected members, non-executives, and lay members into the decision making process.

-There will be no change in the legal powers or duties of all organisations involved that are represented on the Board - put simply, it will overseas a closer way of working towards shared goals; for example preventing ill health, breaking down barriers between physical and mental health, cancer, urgent care and tackling health inequalities which exist across the area.
+There is no change in the legal powers or duties of all organisations involved that are represented on the Board - put simply, it will oversee a closer way of working towards shared goals; for example preventing ill health, breaking down barriers between physical and mental health, cancer, urgent care and tackling health inequalities which exist across the area.

-The first meeting will take place on 4 June 2019.
+The first meeting of the Partnership Board took place on 4 June 2019.
 The Board will meet four times a year and all meetings will be held in public.
 The nomination of elected members will be determined by individual councils, whilst recognising the role of the Chair of each Health and Wellbeing Board across the area.
 The public voice of local people will also be represented on the Board – reflecting the Partnership’s commitment to make sure local voices are heard in everything it does.